-FRESHMEN COUNSELING SEMINAR
+FRESHMEN COUNSELING SEMINAR Unleveled

 The primary focus of the program is the orientation of freshmen to Bedford High School.
 Students meet during the first semester to become familiar with their new school, get to know each other, and build a relationship with their counselor.
 Counselors review supports and resources, getting involved at BHS, goal-setting, and decision-making.
 Students learn about study skills, time management and other topics of importance to ninth graders.
+Freshmen create a Naviance account; a software program that will be used throughout high school as a tool to help them plan for life after high school.
 Students are also led through interactive activities designed to foster empathy and resilience, and an affirmative school community and climate.

-SOPHOMORE COUNSELING SEMINAR
+SOPHOMORE COUNSELING SEMINAR Unleveled

-This second semester program focuses on self-discovery, decision-making skills, reflection and goal setting.
-Students complete a career interest inventory to explore personality types, research career clusters and review college majors that pertain to the careers revealed from the assessment.
+This second semester program focuses on self-discovery, decision-making skills and self-assessment.
+Students use the "Do What You Are" (a career interest inventory in Naviance based on the Myers Briggs Type Indicator) to explore personality types, research career clusters and review college majors that pertain to the careers revealed from the assessment.
 Students are encouraged to assess their strengths and weaknesses by developing personal and academic goals.
 Counselors work with sophomores to formulate a plan to reach these goals.

-JUNIOR COUNSELOR SEMINAR
+JUNIOR COUNSELOR SEMINAR Unleveled

-This second semester program focuses on early post gradation planning with particular emphasis on the college search process.
-Through a systematic approach, students come to understand the post-secondary search process (college, gap year, technical/certificate programs, employment, apprenticeships, military, etc.), factors in admissions decisions (what colleges are looking for), developing a college list (reflection and what students are looking for), request teacher recommendations and create a balanced college list.
+This second semester program focuses on post-secondary planning with particular emphasis on the college search process.
+Through a systematic approach, students come to understand the post-secondary search process (college, gap year, technical/certificate programs, employment, apprenticeships, military, etc.), factors in admissions decisions (what colleges are looking for), developing a college list (what students are looking for), request teacher recommendations and create a balanced college list.
 Techniques for investigation, tours, interviews and narrowing down one's list of post-secondary options are discussed so that students are prepared to make the best use of the summer for continuing their research.
 Students meet with their counselors in Jan/Feb at the beginning of the process and again in April mid-way through the planning process.

-SENIOR COUNSELOR SEMINAR
+SENIOR COUNSELOR SEMINAR Unleveled